InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-04-10-Predicting_used_car_prices.md

 • There are no API calls, no use of any coding assistants, no use of any AI systems.<br>
 • Neither the user's data nor activity is shared, stored, or tracked in any way.
 They do not help produce more accurate models.<br>

-<h2>How LogisticEnsembles builds a team of rival models requiring only one line of code from the user</h2>
+<h2>How NumericEnsembles builds a team of rival models requiring only one line of code from the user</h2>
-First LogisticEnsembles will automatically build a set of logistic models.
-The models used by the LogisticEnsembles package are a team of rivals.
+First NumericEnsembles will automatically build a set of numeric models.
 Some of the models are individual, others are ensembles, some are regular learning, others are deep learning, some are tuned models, others are not tuned models.<br>

-Logistic model summaries:<br>
+The 32 numeric model summaries:<br>
 | Model name  | Individual or Ensemble | Type of Learning  | Type of Tuning |
 |:-----:|:----------:|:----------:|:---------:|
 | Elastic| Individual | Regular Learning | Cross-Validation |